Inconsistencies on final two rotations lead to season-opening defeat for No. 20 NU women

 “She’s had those three years, so she’s a veteran on this team and we’ve needed to rely on her,” Brink said. “… She definitely has the capabilities to deliver some scores for us on multiple events, which is great.”

-The Illini took home three of the overall five awards, including the only 9.900 score from Kaitlyn Ewald on uneven bars.
-Lexi Powe won vault with a 9.825, while Shaylah Scott won floor exercise with a 9.875.
+The Illini took home three of the five event titles, including the only 9.900 score from Kaitlyn Ewald on uneven bars.
+Lexi Powe won vault with a 9.825, and Shaylah Scott won floor exercise with a 9.875.

 “We’ve got to get back in gym and just continue to drive home that consistency and be able to make it," Brink said.